-Usage of the team number by anyone outside of the specific team it was assigned to is prohibited.
-This includes teams or team members participating under the same coach, mentor, organization or school under which the team number was registered.
+Using the team number, unique identifier, or login credentials is prohibited for anyone outside of the specific team to which it was assigned.
+This includes teams or team members participating under the same coach, mentor, organization, or school under which the team number was registered.